Choosing which news outlets to read can be tricky if you’re unsure about their perspectives.

 YTN is known for its rolling news coverage, breaking news updates, and live coverage of political events.

-It provides constant news updates on both domestic and international stories, making it a go-to source for Koreans looking to stay informed in real time.
+It’s usually a go-to source for Koreans looking to stay informed in real time.

 While its political stance fluctuates a bit, YTN has a reputation for reliable and timely news, similar to CNN.